Plantar Fasciitis Shoes

 You can buy some plantar fasciitis shoes that work "out of the box" and do not require any additional inserts to be added.
 They usually have adjustments to the inner and outer sole to ensure that the correct position of the foot is maintained at all times, reducing the stress on the fascia tissue.

-However, there are always drawbacks with "off the shelf" plantar fasciitis shoes like these.
+However, there are always drawbacks with "off the shelf" shoes for bad heels like these.

 Because they have been designed as a one style fits all product, you could find that your foot or particular needs are not well catered for.